 Can you tell us what he looked like?

 Were there others?

 Familiarities?
 Disfigurements?
 Tattoos?
 Smells?
 Surroundings?

-“Can you tell us where you slept?
-Was there a routine?
+Lips thinning into a grim line, he peered at me over his black-framed reading glasses, sympathy in his soft gaze.
+“Can you tell us where you slept?”
+He changed the subject.
+“Was there a routine?
 Were you authorised to leave the house?”

-I stared at them confused.
+Baffled, I stared at them.

 My features hardened out of stubbornness.
 “I don’t want to live like that.”